Confidentiality Notice

 Processes

-• Vendor ConsolidationMoved to single national supplier for 80% of fixtures, yielding 8% price reduction and standardizing parts.
+Single national supplier for 80% of fixtures: 8% price reduction, standardized parts.

 Risk & Mitigation